-Still wondering are smartphone gimbals worth it?
-Smartphone gimbals are worth it if you want smoother videos, improved control, AI tracking, and creative shooting features.
+Yes, smartphone gimbals are worth it if you want cinematic videos, better angles, improved control, AI tracking, and creative shooting features.
+However, you don’t need it for basic talking-head videos, photos, or if your phone’s built-in stabilizer does the job.

 Now, let’s get deeper and know —